bmuhamood/Web-Scrapper/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Testing Your Ruby Code - Enumerable
+# RUBY Capstone project - Webscrapping

 Developing a Web scraping/web harvesting, or web data extraction used for extracting data from websites.
 Currently, the app is used to automate the processe of scraping the data from webapp.